 Project duration: March 2018 - May 2019

-This project involves a two-day conference in May 2018, bringing together emerging researchers in the fields of criminal assets, money laundering, terrorist financing, and their legislative, regulatory and policy responses, to offer new insights into a range of areas related to illicit finance and its control.
+This project (Dirty-money) involves a two-day conference in May 2018, bringing together emerging researchers in the fields of criminal assets, money laundering, terrorist financing, and their legislative, regulatory and policy responses, to offer new insights into a range of areas related to illicit finance and its control.
 The conference enables early careers scholars who conducting research in these areas to present and discuss their ongoing work and develop a network of other researchers in the field.
 An edited collection based on the papers presented at the conference will be published by Routledge in 2019, entitled: 'Assets, Crimes and the State: Innovation in 21st Century Legal Responses’.

 Accommodating Conscience Research Network (ACoRN) - Dr Sara Fovargue